UQ-GP/Bi-fidelity-Calibration/Readme.txt

 EPBasicFile.idf----------Gives a basic EnergyPlus input editor file for running EnergyPlus simulations.
 EPWeather.epw---------- Includes Hong Kong weather data for use in the EnergyPlus simulations.
 GenerateNestedLHD.m----------Generates one pair of nested LHDs using the method described in Qian (2009).
 Reference: Qian, P. Z. G. (2009).
 Nested Latin hypercube designs.
-Biometrika, 96(4), 957–970. invandlogdet.m----------Gives the inverse and log determinant of a positive definite matrix.
+Biometrika, 96(4), 957–970.
 MainExample1.m----------Replicates the simulations and gives all results for Example 1.
 MainExample1Size2.m ----------Replicates the simulations and gives all results for Example 1, larger initial design size.
 MainExample2.m----------Replicates the simulations and gives all results for Example 2.